mblayman/mattlayman.com/site/2016/ship-your-requirements.md

 blog: True
 title: Ship your requirements.txt
 date: 2016-7-01T12:00:00Z
+summary: >-
-summary: Tell the world the versions of your dependencies when you release.
+  Tell the world the versions of your dependencies when you release.
+  Software is constantly moving so documenting your dependency versions can help future users know what worked.
 template: writing.j2

 ---